 Richard Kaufman has devoted much of his musical life to conducting and supervising music for film and television productions, as well as performing film and classical music in concert halls and on recordings.
-Richard is beginning his tenth season conducting the Chicago Symphony Orchestra concert series, “CSO at the Movies”.
-The 2014-15 concert season marks his twenty-fourth year as Principal Pops Conductor of Orange County’s Pacific Symphony, and he holds the permanent title of Pops Conductor Laureate of the Dallas Symphony, This past May, Kaufman made his conducting debut with the Boston Pops Orchestra, substituting for John Williams at the Annual Boston Pops Film Night.
+The 2015-16 concert season marks his tenth year with the Chicago Symphony Orchestra concert series, “CSO at the Movies.”
+Kaufman will soon begin his 25th season as Principal Pops Conductor of Pacific Symphony.
+He also holds the permanent title of Pops Conductor Laureate with the Dallas Symphony, This past May, Kaufman made his conducting debut with the Boston Pops Orchestra, substituting for John Williams at the Annual Boston Pops Film Night.

-He has conducted for performers including John Denver, Andy Williams, Chris Botti, Mary Martin, Nanette Fabray, Sir James Galway, Diana Krall, Chris Botti, The Pointer Sisters, The Beach Boys, Peter Paul and Mary, The Righteous Brothers, and Art Garfunkel.
+He has conducted for performers including John Denver, Andy Williams, Mary Martin, Nanette Fabray, Sir James Galway, Diana Krall, Chris Botti, The Pointer Sisters, The Beach Boys, Peter Paul and Mary, Robert Goulet, David Copperfield, The Righteous Brothers and Art Garfunkel.

 As a violinist, Kaufman performed on numerous film and television scores including Jaws, Close Encounters of the Third Kind, Saturday Night Fever and (in a moment of desperation) Animal House.
 He has recorded with artists including John Denver, Burt Bacharach, Neil Sedaka, The Carpenters and Ray Charles.